MagaluCloud/magalu/mgc/cli/docs/tag/create.md

 ---
 # Create

-Create tag, if values are informed, they will be created either
+If values are informed, they will be created either; max size for values list accepted on creation is: 50

 ## Usage:
 ```